mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 ## The model

 The `ExtUdp` module makes it possible for the model to be extracted from the simulation and be used in a real operating environment.
-The model executes the configured behaviour in the real world while still producing the same statistics as used to.
+The model executes the configured behavior in the real world while still producing the same statistics as used to.

 ### The network